SuperOfficeDocs/superoffice-docs/docs/webtools/technical-overview.md

 ## Authentication

 Web Tools supports authenticating to two different layers to SuperOffice.
-The first layer is authenticating towards the Web Server (IIS) using Negotiate (Windows Authentication), NTLM, Digest or Basic.
+The first layer is authenticating towards the Web Server (IIS) using Negotiate (Windows Authentication), NTLM, Digest, or Basic.
 The second layer is authenticating towards the SuperOffice installation.
-Authenticating towards the SuperOffice installation can be handled by SuperOffice, Active Directory or delegated to a third-party such as Google or Office 365 (only available in Online).
-Single sign-on is achieved when both authentication layers are compatible – for instance Windows Authentication in IIS and Active Directory on the SuperOffice installation.
+Authenticating towards the SuperOffice installation can be handled by SuperOffice, Active Directory, or delegated to a third-party such as Google or Office 365 (only available in Online).
+Single sign-on is achieved when both authentication layers are compatible – for instance, Windows Authentication in IIS and Active Directory on the SuperOffice installation.

 SSO requires [configuration changes in IIS][2] and *web.config* file.
 Users must be configured to use Active Directory for authentication.